 You wish Mother’s Day didn’t exist, don’t you?
 You have buried a precious child, and your arms ache to hold him.
 Of all days, you especially want him with you on Mother’s Day.
 You want to celebrate that you carried, birthed, and nurtured him.
 You want to bask in who he has become, not recall who he was.
 You long to see him alive and whole and want to inhale the scent that was only his.
 I know.
 I get that.
 Forget the cards, flowers, and chocolate.
 The gift you long for is to have him walk through the door, throw his arms around you, and say as only he could say, “Hi, Mom.”

 I know your heart bleeds and your empty arms throb.
-I know that there is no greater sorrow in all the earth than that of losing a child.
+I am acutely aware that there is no greater sorrow in all the earth than that of losing a child.
 I understand why you might avoid public Mother’s Day celebrations, and instead visit the cemetery to see your son’s or daughter’s name written because no one speaks it anymore.
 And after lovingly planting a kiss on the cold stone that is his grave, you gingerly trace each letter of his sweet name with your finger, don’t you?
 Say his name bravely and boldly today, mom.

 You are extraordinarily grateful that your surviving children breathe and wake up every morning yet live in constant fear that they too will be taken too soon.
 And if you are with them, you hug them extra tight as you plead with God to keep them safe and healthy.